-The other day I ended up getting an email from a reader, and what she sent me was this photo of a person doing a Toe Touch exercise in order to stretch out their hamstrings.
+I received an email from a reader the other day, which included this picture of a person performing a Toe Touch exercise to strengthen their hamstrings.

 Toe Touching Stretch – Wrong Way to do It